Great to have you here, Rush Limbaugh, the fastest three hours in media.

 But let that guy on television say it about McNabb in the media.

-Country shuts down for three days, NFL goes into a uh a major tizzy, and the season gets hijacked.
+NFL goes into a major tizzy and the season gets hijacked.

-I have never wavered, I do not moisten my finger, put it up in the wind to see which way the wind's blowing and get in front of it.
+Put it up in the wind to see which way the wind's blowing and get in front of it.

-Meaning I never try to anticipate what you want or what you think, and say it just so that you will like me.
+Meaning, I never try to anticipate what you want or what you think and say it just so that you will like me.

-And listen, if it ever gets to the point that 99% of you think that I'm all wet or wrong about something, and I don't think I'm wrong.
+And listen, if it ever gets to the point that 99% of you think that I'm all wet or wrong about something, and I don't think I'm wrong, I'm not siding with the 99%.

 One of the things that I have been catching heat over is this.

-And I've always said, no.
+And I've always said, no, you're wrong.

-The Democrats would love to saddle us with defeat, while our president is in the White House, they would love to saddle Bush with the defeat.
+While our president is in the White House, they would love to saddle Bush with the defeat.

 They would love to gum up and sabotage the war on terror so that Bush would take the hit to improve their electoral chances in 2008.